laurentknauss/Trie-Structures/README.md

 Insertion of nodes into the BST
 In-order traversal of the BST

-Here is a drwaing of the binary search tree structure  for our particular case :<br>
+Here is a drawing of the binary search tree structure  for our particular case :<br>
 <br>

 ![Alt text](./binary_search_tree.png)